diegoveloper/flutter_codelabs/flutter_codelab_4/README.md

-# Flutter CodeLab 2
+# Flutter CodeLab 4
-## Stateful & AsyncWidgets
+## Best Practices with Flutter and Firestore

 **Description:**
-Samples of

-- StatefulWidget
-- FutureBuilder
-- StreamBuilder
+Some samples showing the best practices using Firestore

 **Contact me**